8ball030/auto_dev/docs/dao.md

 ## Steps to Create a Data Access Object

+### 1. Define an OpenAPI3 spec

-1. Ensure you have the OpenAPI 3 specification file.
+Ensure you have the OpenAPI 3 specification file.
 You can view its contents using:

 ```
 cat auto_dev/data/openapi/openapi_specification.yaml